#TheResusTEEWorkshop

 A set of pre-workshop web-based and interactive materials will be made available for self-study of participants prior to their attendance to the workshop.
 Brief (15-20 min) case-based lectures will be presented during the workshop.

-COURSE VENUE
+COURSE VENUEs

 do you hate those courses in a classroom or the basement of the hospital? we hate them too.
 The resuscitative tee workshop is held in hand picked, state-of-the-art interactive learning facilities.